 Every program on this list is worth your investment.
 The differences between the top few are relatively minor.
 The critical thing is to install one of them.

-Our tests focus on paid-for AV products, but there are some free options available.
-Paid-fro AV products usually offer better technical support and more comprehensive protection features than free programmes, but free is free and some free packages can still give paid packages a run for their money.
+Our tests focus on paid-for antivirus products, but there are some free options available.
+Paid-for antivirus usually offers better technical support and more comprehensive protection features than free programmes, but free is free and some free packages can still give paid packages a run for their money.
 Internet security suites go further still, offering firewalls, parental controls, identity theft protection and more.